 The smoker has a 17 pound hopper and uses approximately two pounds of pellets per hour.
 So, if you want to do a 10 hour brisket cook you will need to plan on refilling the hopper at some point during the cook.

 The smoker has a solid handle on the back along with some wheels that make it easy to move the smoker around.

 The Masterbuilt XL Pellet Smoker has a working temperature range of 180-350F.
 The BIG question about this smoker is whether or not the digital controls work like they should.
 Masterbuilt makes great electric smokers but the biggest weakness with them is the reliability of the control panels.

 Most pellet smokers can maintain a set temperature in the +/- 15 degree range.
 The best smokers can hold +/- 5 degrees.
 That being said, there is a lot of technology that went into those controllers and it isn’t something that you just buy off the shelf.

 Here is another video from Masterbuilt showing the functionality of their digital control panel.

 I have not been able to find any user reviews for this smoker on the reliability of the control panel.

 This smoker comes in at a very attractive price of $599.

-At this price point I really want to add this smoker to my list of the Best Pellet Smokers for the Money or maybe even the best smokers under $1,000 but that just can’t happen until they have been tested enough in the real world.
+At this price point I really want to add this smoker to my list of the Great Alternatives to Traeger Grills or maybe even the best smokers under $1,000 but that just can’t happen until they have been tested enough in the real world.

 If you have any hands on experience with this smoker, positive or negative, please leave a comment below so others can benefit.